Kristina01111000/Drws_site/README.md

 	- works in firefox
 	- err cert authority invalid
 	- ask inmotion to fix it, currently can't login
+	- password not working for me? waiting on dr w
 - change default user image -https://www.peepso.com/documentation/assets-overrides-customizing-peepso-images/
 	- explains how to do it, need to figure out the default images we want